 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

 The only constant in the world is change, and the same is true for project management.
-As technologies have evolved and paradigms shifted, the processes by which managers and business owners have organized and tracked their teams have transformed.
+As major project management software providers like monday.com have evolved, the processes by which managers and business owners have organized and tracked their teams have transformed.
 Fortunately, almost all of the changes have been for the better.

 With innovation in areas such as social media, and the development of project management software, life has been made easier for everyone in the office (or working from home).
 Managers don't have to keep track of every project in a spreadsheet anymore, and employees no longer have to physically clock in for every shift.

 Plus, the advancements in project management technology have improved productivity.
 In fact, companies that use project management technology are more likely to hit objectives (76%) than those that don't (61%), according to a study from PMI.

 In this article, we'll explain some of the specific ways technology improved project management, while also providing some examples of the best options for your business.
 If you haven't got that much time, here are some quick answers you might find useful:

 In just a few short decades, project management has gone from a pen-and-paper type of process to an automated, organized powerhouse of time tracking, project progress, and team communication.
 Here are some ways that technology has changed project management in the last few years for the better:

 1. Data backup